tensorflow/tpu/models/official/mnasnet/mixnet/README.md

 # MixNet

 [1] Mingxing Tan and Quoc V. Le.
-MixNet: Mixed Depthwise Convolutional Kernels.
+MixConv: Mixed Depthwise Convolutional Kernels.
    BMVC 2019. https://arxiv.org/abs/1907.09595

 ## 1. About MixNet

-MixNets are a family of mobile-sizes image classification models equipped with MDConv, a new type of mixed depthwise convolutions.
-They are developed based on [AutoML MNAS Mobile framework](https://ai.googleblog.com/2018/08/mnasnet-towards-automating-design-of.html), with an extended search space including MDConv.
+MixNets are a family of mobile-sizes image classification models equipped with MixConv, a new type of mixed depthwise convolutions.
+They are developed based on [AutoML MNAS Mobile framework](https://ai.googleblog.com/2018/08/mnasnet-towards-automating-design-of.html), with an extended search space including MixConv.
 Currently, MixNets achieve better accuracy and efficiency than previous mobile models.
 In particular, our MixNet-L achieves a new state-of-the-art 78.9% ImageNet top-1 accuracy under typical mobile FLOPS (<600M) constraint:

 <table border="0", width="75%", align="center">
 <tr>